Platzi-Master-C8/gethired-base/readme.md

 First, create a fork for the project, create a branch from the Main branch with the name `feature/[name-feature]`.

 Check linter rules with the script `yarn lint`.

+Update the package version to the next minor value.

 When your new feature is ready, create a new PR (peer review) to main branch